 10. Indulge in book-reading

-Although book-reading might sound too much to some of a few, yet it can prove to be beneficial to boost your kid’s learning skills at a young age.
+Although book-reading might sound too much to some of a few, it can be beneficial to boost your kid’s learning skills at a young age.
 No need to start with hard-to-read books.

-Personalized storybooks can be a great choice in this regard.
-By imagining himself in the story, your kid can have a better grasp of the plot, and he’ll definitely remember it to tell to his fellows too!
+Learning books for 2-year-olds can be a great choice in this regard.
+By imagining himself in the story, your kid can have a better grasp of the plot, and he’ll definitely remember it to tell to his fellows.

 Why is it important to engage with your children?